A Principled Path to Fitted Distributional Evaluation: Experiment Details

 In our simulations, we always assumed $\gamma=0.95$.
 Every time a reward is observed, we clipped it between $-10$ and $10$, and then multiplied it by a fixed constant ($20$ in our case).
 Then, we tried two different settings: (i) deterministic transition $\transition(r,s'|s,a)$ as the original Atari games, (ii) added small noise $N(0,1)$ to every reward to make it more random (which makes it a better environment to apply distributional RL).
 We also tried two behavior policies for each setting, which leads to different coverage.
-After repeating this for 5 different seeds, we plotted $(\text{Mean}\pm \text{STD})$ area for each method.

 First, let us start with Setting-1, deterministic transition.
 Here, the target policy is $\pi_\epsilontarget^*$ ($\epsilontarget$-greedy version of DQN-trained optimal policy $\pi^*$) with $\epsilontarget=0.3$.
 The behavior policy is $\epsilonbehavior=0.4, \ 0.8$ (but $\epsilonbehavior=0.4, \ 0.5$ for Enduro and Pong to prevent sparse observation of rewards).
 Of course, weak coverage (i.e., $\epsilonbehavior$ being a lot bigger than $\epsilontarget$) leads to worse performance.
 Results are visualized in the first two rows of Figures \ref{fig:mix10_comparison}--\ref{fig:mix200_comparison} for $N=10K$ (Tables \ref{tab:Atari_deterministic_first}--\ref{tab:Atari_deterministic_last} for $N=2K,5K,10K$).
 In the simulations, $M$ refers to the number of gaussian mixtures in GMM model and the number of quantiles in quantile-based models (QRDQN, IQN).